 - Persistent Organic Pollutants (POPs) in Chicken Eggs from Alaverdi, Armenia: https://english.arnika.org/publications/pops-in-alaverdi-eggs

 See a gallery of photos from the sampling: https://english.arnika.org/photogallery/in-armenia-among-ancient-monasteries-and-dangerous-mining

-The copper level found in sediments extracted from the River Debed below the Alaverdi factory is thirty-one-times higher (2,200 mg/kg) than that detected above the town.
-The slowly decreasing figures further downstream are then interrupted by the tributary creeks running from mining areas – the River Shnogh, polluted by the waste from the exploitation of the Teghut mine and the River Akhtala, polluted by the local waste ore dressing plant, in which the highest measured levels were found – over 7,000 mg/kg – exceeding the pre-Alaverdi numbers as much as a hundred times.
-The River Debed flows through the whole region from the South-West and over the border to Georgia.
-Along its 152 kilometres in Armenia, it is used by local farmers for their gardens and orchards.
+The copper level found in sediments extracted from the River Debed below the Alaverdi factory is thirty-one-times higher (2,200 mg / kg) than that detected above the town.
+The slowly decreasing figures further downstream are then interrupted by the tributary creeks running from the mining area - the River Shnogh, polluted by the waste of the Teghut mine and the River Akhtala, polluted by the local waste ore plant, in which highest measured levels were found - over 7,000 mg / kg - over the pre-Alaverdi numbers and with hundreds of times.
+The River Debed flows through the entire South-West region and over the border to Georgia.
+Along its 152 kilometers in Armenia, it is used by local farmers for their gardens and orchards.